Want to find out more about camping and hiking in the Grampians? Then read on!

-With the combination of the lack of people, perfect weather, kangaroo spotting and great views, Chatauqua Peak was my favourite of our Grampians hikes.
+With the combination of the lack of people, perfect weather, kangaroo spotting and great views, Chautauqua Peak was my favorite of our Grampians hikes.
 It may have been short but it was stunning.

 The Grampians may not be as impressive as the Canadian Rockies but they are still beautiful and unique, and truly Australian.

 I am looking forward to discovering more of what Victoria has to offer in the future.
 I have a feeling that this underrated state might just turn out to be amazing.